Course details

 Programme details and modules listed are illustrative only and subject to change.

-This module will introduce the concepts that are fundamental to modern ideas in biophysics and cell signalling in both health and disease.
-It will provide students with the ability to access, collate and discuss the modern literature in cell signalling from a systems physiology perspective.
+This module will provide students with the ability to access, collate and discuss the modern literature in cell signalling from a systems physiology perspective by active research staff using relevant examples from their own research.
 Successful students will develop the skills required for interpretation of experimental cell signalling data.
-The module will be taught through a series of lectures and tutorials and will be assessed by two coursework assessments.
+The module will be taught through a series of lectures and tutorials and will be assessed by both open book assessments.
+Cycle one will be an online assessment, with a focus on data analysis and interpretation; cycle 2 will be continuous assessment, under examination conditions, in the form of an extended piece of writing.

 We have a distinctive approach to education, the Liverpool Curriculum Framework, which focuses on research-connected teaching, active learning, and authentic assessment to ensure our students graduate as digitally fluent and confident global citizens.